 Make your very own Saturn from an old CD with this helpful tutorial from blogger Kristen Hewitt

-6. And finally, put all this space and intergalactic knowledge to the test with National Geographic Kids' Quiz Whiz: The Moon, NASA's Solar System Explorer games or download some great printable worksheets and word searches from education.com.
+6. And finally, put all this space and intergalactic knowledge to the test with CBBC's Planets of the Solar System quiz, National Geographic Kids' Quiz Whiz: The Moon, or download some great printable worksheets and word searches from education.com.

 Did you know we also have a space learning resource page on the eatsleepdoodle website?
 Packed full of fun facts and statistic about the planets and space craft in our solar system, you can check it out here.